learnezcode/CreatorUi/README.md

-# CreatorUi
+# ezedit
-CreatorUi is a repo to create streamlit ui for ezcode to simplify course creator's work.
+ezedit is an toolkit for ezcode to simplify course creator's work.